jchen023/data-512-a7/README.md

 ## Known Issues
 - My research produced counterintuitive results that unemployment rate and labor force granger caused covid infection rate.
-That is likely caused by public policy in the US and a lack of more granular employment data.
+That is likely caused by the public policy in the US and a lack of more granular employment data.
 - The imprecision in determining the number of close contacts limited my ability to draw any conclusion regarding the mask effectiveness.